Kim Lian Kee Restaurant’s iconic hokkien noodles stir-fried over charcoal flames got us hooked and left wanting for more.

 Did you know?
 The original Kim Lian Kee Restaurant ( 金莲记福建面美食馆 ) in Petaling Street Market, Kuala Lumpur (KL) has more than 100 years of history.
 The restaurant claims that they are the birth place of hokkien noodles in KL, and locals also say it’s one of the best around.

 Fortunately for us, we don’t have to travel all the way to KL to try the legendary hokkien noodles!
-Kim Lian Kee Restaurant has opened a branch in JB’s Mid Valley Southkey Mall, and it sees big crowds during weekend lunches and dinners.
+Kim Lian Kee Restaurant has opened a branch in Johor Bahru’s (JB) City Square Mall and Mid Valley Southkey Mall, and they see big crowds during weekend lunches and dinners.

 Ambience in Kim Lian Kee Restaurant